MRO Mechanical Technician

 Preferred Skills

-• Experience in commercial or defence environments considered an advantage.
+• Experience in commercial or defence, considered.

-• Proficient with the Microsoft Office suite.
+• Proficient computer skills, use of Microsoft Office suite.

 • Effective team member.